Weak demand hits China factory, services firms in March, more easing seen

 It edged up to 50.1 in March from February's 49.9, the National Bureau of Statistics said, stronger than a Reuters poll forecast of 49.7, but barely above the 50-point level that separates an expansion in activity from a contraction.

-In another sign that businesses were facing lackluster demand, a survey of China's services sector showed the official non-manufacturing PMI cooled slightly to 53.7 from February's 53.9, hugging a one-year low.
+In another sign that businesses were facing lacklustre demand, a survey of China's services sector showed the official non-manufacturing PMI cooled slightly to 53.7 from February's 53.9, hugging a one-year low.

 DEFLATION RISK